Overview of neuropathology updates for infiltrating gliomas

 No method of prevention is known for primary central nervous system lymphoma.
 For immune-deficient patients, treatment of the underlying immunosuppression will reduce the risk of cerebral lymphoma.

-Patients with primary central nervous system lymphoma usually present with cerebral symptoms that prompt the physician to obtain a cranial CT or MRI scan.
+Patients with primary central nervous system lymphoma usually present with cerebral symptoms that prompt the physician to obtain CNS imaging.
 Although no absolute radiographic appearance exists that permits a definitive diagnosis, there are characteristic features that should strongly suggest the diagnosis and differentiate it from other space-occupying brain lesions such as demyelinating diseases, gliomas, meningiomas, metastasis, sarcoidosis, and toxoplasmosis.
 In immunocompetent patients, primary central nervous system lymphoma is usually isodense or hyperdense on CT scan prior to contrast administration and isointense or hyperintense on precontrast T1-weighted MR images.

 On CT or MRI scan, cerebral lymphoma typically has a dense and uniform enhancement pattern after contrast administration.
 Ring enhancement, which is usually seen with infections, brain metastases, and malignant gliomas, is distinctly uncommon in cerebral lymphoma.
 Lymphomatous lesions are frequently periventricular and have indistinct borders.
 Thirty-five percent of patients have more than 1 lesion.
 Intraparenchymal lesions may be located in the hemispheres (38%), thalamus/basal ganglia (16%), corpus callosum (14%), ventricular areas (12%), and cerebellum (9%) (39).
 Cerebral metastases, which can have a similar appearance to primary central nervous system lymphoma on MRI, are usually located at the cortical gray-white junction and watershed zones.
 The amount of edema associated with lymphoma masses may be highly variable.
 Some patients do have extensive peritumoral edema as seen with other brain tumors; however, many patients have little or no edema surrounding their lesions, a rare finding in other primary or metastatic brain tumors.
 On MRI, diffusion-weighted imaging often demonstrates restricted diffusion throughout the lesions (47).
 Calcifications frequently seen in oligodendrogliomas and low-grade astrocytomas are usually absent in primary central nervous system lymphoma.